Jackson Post-Traumatic Stress Disorder Attorney

 “A Veteran will be able to establish the occurrence of an in-service stressor through his or her own testimony, provided that: (1) the Veteran is diagnosed with PTSD; (2) a VA psychiatrist or psychologist, or a psychiatrist or psychologist with whom VA has contracted confirms that the claimed stressor is adequate to support a PTSD diagnosis; (3) the Veteran’s symptoms are related to the claimed stressor; and (4) the claimed stressor is consistent with the places, types, and circumstances of the Veteran’s service and the record provides no clear and convincing evidence to the contrary.”

 Establishing any claim for VA disability benefits can be confusing and frustrating.
-The attorneys at Derek L. Hall, PLLC, can help you obtain your veterans disability benefits for PTSD.
+The attorneys at Derek L. Hall, PC can help you obtain your veterans disability benefits for PTSD.

 To find out if you have a claim for veterans disability benefits, contact our Jackson Post-Traumatic Stress Disorder Attorneys online or call toll free at 601-202-2222.